Neon-20/Voxa/README.md

 You'll need to set up the following tables in your Supabase database.
 The SQL schema is provided in the full documentation.

+## OAuth Setup

+For social authentication (Google and GitHub), you'll need to configure OAuth providers in your Supabase dashboard.
+See `OAUTH_SETUP.md` for detailed instructions on setting up Google and GitHub OAuth integration.

 ## Usage

-1. **Sign Up/Login** - Create an account or sign in to access the platform
+1. **Sign Up/Login** - Create an account or sign in using email/password or social OAuth (Google, GitHub)
 2. **Upload Resume** - Upload your resume to get personalized interview questions
 3. **Select Role** - Choose the job role you want to practice interviewing for
 4. **Start Mock Interview** - Begin your voice-powered interview practice session